mjbradvica/ChainStrategy/README.md

 You may reuse a handler in multiple chains by constraining the payload type via an interface.

-> The interface needs to inherit from the "IChainPayload" interface even if you rely on the default implementation.
+> The interface needs to inherit from the "IChainPayload" interface, even if you rely on the default implementation.

 ```csharp
 public interface IData : IChainPayload